namivirtualcat/nami/README.md

 > [!TIP]
 > Worry about the performance drop since we are using Web related technologies?
 >
-> Don't worry, while Web browser version meant to give a insight about how much we can push and do inside browsers, and webviews, we will never fully rely on this, the desktop version of AIRI is capable of using native [NVIDIA CUDA](https://developer.nvidia.com/cuda-toolkit) and [Apple Metal](https://developer.apple.com/metal/) by default (thanks to HuggingFace & beloved [candle](https://github.com/huggingface/candle) project), without any complex dependency managements, considering the tradeoff, it was partially powered by Web technologies for graphics, layouts, animations, and the WIP plugin systems for everyone to integrate things.
+> Don't worry, while Web browser version meant to give a insight about how much we can push and do inside browsers, and webviews, we will never fully rely on this, the desktop version of NAMI is capable of using native [NVIDIA CUDA](https://developer.nvidia.com/cuda-toolkit) and [Apple Metal](https://developer.apple.com/metal/) by default (thanks to HuggingFace & beloved [candle](https://github.com/huggingface/candle) project), without any complex dependency managements, considering the tradeoff, it was partially powered by Web technologies for graphics, layouts, animations, and the WIP plugin systems for everyone to integrate things.

 This means that **アイリ VTuber is capable to run on modern browsers and devices**, and even on mobile devices (already done with PWA support), this brought a lot of possibilities for us (the developers) to build and extend the power of アイリ VTuber to the next level, while still left the flexibilities for users to enable features that requires TCP connections or other non-Web technologies such as connect to voice channel to Discord, or playing Minecraft, Factorio with you and your friends.